Here are some more clickable images:

 Price: AU$ 299 (free worldwide shipping)

 This necklace is, like all of our other pieces, a one-off design, intended for a woman that appreciates individuality and commitment to quality.
 The beads for this substantial necklace have been collected all over the world and put together to create a piece of strong contrast.
-The piece contains, amongst others, these semi-precious beads:
+The piece contains amongst other these semi-precious beads:

-- The focal point of this necklace is a large Agate geode from Brazil, complemented with two sets of African Queen Jasper.
+- The focal points of this necklace is a thinly sliced warm yellow Agate Geode from Brazil

-- Fossilized Crinoids – early stalked relatives of feather stars, sometimes called water lilies, that lived in the world’s ocean since the Ordovician period 490 million years ago.
+- Fossilized Crinoids – early stalked relatives of feather stars sometimes called water lilies that lived in the world’s ocean since the Ordovician period 490 million years ago.
 Because their stalk is made from calcareous material and the ocean sediment is an ideal environment for Crinoids to become fossilized, every circle on the grey coloured bead represents a perfect cross-section through one animal.
-These beads were sourced from Hong Kong.
+These beads were sourced in Hong Kong.

-- Two different types of agate are part of this necklace: weathered Agate (yellow mottled) and crab fire Agate (brown tube) from Brazil
+- Two different types of agate are part of this necklace: weathered Agate (matte yellow) and natural crazy lace Agate (square) from Brazil

 - Sterling silver plated and Tibetan silver beads sourced from South Korea